 Tubeless tires are becoming increasingly popular in cycling.
-Particularly on mountain bikes and touring bikes.
-This guide outlines the pros and cons of tube vs tubeless bike tires to help you decide which system is best for your style of riding.
+Particularly on mountain bikes, adventure bikes, and touring bikes.
+To help you decide which system is best for your riding style, this guide outlines the pros and cons of tube vs tubeless bike tires.
+We’ll cover the frequency of flats, traction, weight, performance, tire repairs, and more.
 I’ll also outline how to convert your existing wheels and tires to tubeless if you want to give it a try.

 What Are Tubeless Bike Tires?

-As the name suggests, tubeless tires do not use a tube to hold the air inside.
+As the name suggests, tubeless tires do not use an inner tube to hold the air inside.
 Instead, the tires, rim, and valve all seal airtight.
-Just like car or motorcycle tires.

-To create an airtight seal when the tires are pressurized, tubeless rim and tire beads have a slightly different shape than tubed tires and rims.
-They interlock with bead-locks or small ridges that prevent the tire from separating fro the rim.
+To create an airtight seal when the tires are pressurized, tubeless rims and tire beads have a slightly different shape than tubed tires and rims.
+Tubeless tires interlock with bead-locks on the rims.
+These are small ridges that prevent the tire from separating from the rim when it’s pressurized.

 The rim bed, where the spokes and valve stem sit, is also sealed airtight.
-Usually with a special type of rim tape that forms around the spoke and valve holes.
+Spoked wheels can be difficult to seal.
+A special type of rim tape that forms around the spoke and valve holes is used to create a seal.
 Some tubeless rims have a solid rim bed.
-These do not require tape.
+These do not require tubeless tape.

 A special liquid sealant is poured into the tire during installation.
 This sealant coats the inside of the tires and the rim and seals any micro holes so air doesn’t slowly leak out.
 This same sealant also fills any holes caused by nails, thorns, and other debris that you may encounter on the road or trail so your tires don’t go flat if they get punctured.
-Some tubeless tires also use a casing to help keep the air in.
+They self seal.

 These days, most bike wheels and tires are sold as ‘tubeless ready’ or ‘tubeless compatible’.
 This means that the rim has a bead lock.
 The rim bed may or may not be sealed.
 Tubeless tires have slightly thicker sidewalls to make them more airtight.

-The valve, which is usually a Presta valve, has a removable core which allows you to add more sealant when needed.
+The valve, which is usually a Presta valve, has a removable core.
+This allows you to add more sealant when needed.
 Tubeless tires and rims are often marked with UTS (Universal Tubeless System).

 In most cases, it is also possible to convert your existing wheels and tires to tubeless with a tubeless conversion kit.
 There is also a DIY option.
 I’ll outline how to do this in the second half of this guide.